Restricted drivers are seven times more likely to be involved in a fatal or serious injury crash than other drivers.

 Young drivers on their restricted licence are over-represented in crashes on New Zealand roads.

-Between 2015 and 2019, there were 15 fatal crashes and 142 serious injury crashes where the driver aged 16 to 24 was primarily responsible.
-Of all these crashes, 22% of drivers were on their learners licence and 29% were on their restricted licence.
+Between 2016 and 2020 in Christchurch city there were 31 fatal and 276 serious injury crashes among drivers aged 16 to 24 years of age.
+Of these crashes, 17% of drivers were on their learner's licence and 20% on their restricted licence.

 A restricted driver is at the greatest risk of having a crash in the first six months of driving solo than at any other time of their life.
 This increased risk is partly due to driving inexperience.